What is the Current Ratio Formula?

 #Example- McDonald’s

-In the annual report of 2021, we can find the balance sheet of McDonald’s.
-The balance sheet reflects the current assets and liabilities that the company holds.
-Attached below is the representation of the same:
+In the annual report of 2021, one can find the balance sheet of McDonald’s, which reflects the current assets and liabilities the company holds.
+Attached below is its representation:

 (Image Source: McDonald’s Annual Report 2021)

-Referring to the balance sheet, the current assets for the company for the fiscal year 2021 are $7,148.5.
-Whereas the current liabilities for the company for the fiscal year 2021 are $4,020.
-The factors contributing to this amount are as follows,
+Referring to the balance sheet, the company’s current assets for the fiscal year 2021 are $7,148.5, while the current liabilities are $4,020.
+The factors contributing to these amounts are as follows:

 McDonald’s Current Assets (Amount in Millions) | |